Wolfgang90/vehicleTracking/README.md

 ![alt text][image02]

-I combined the hog features with color features as it significantly improved the performance of my classifier (section "1.2 Extract image features" first code box).
+I combined the hog features with color features as it significantly improved the performance of my classifier (section `1.2 Extract image features` first code box).

 ####2.
 Explain how you settled on your final choice of HOG parameters.

 I initially tried some combinations of parameters.
 When I had a working model with sufficient results I continued to implement my pipeline.
 Afterwards I returned and fine-tuned the parameters coming up with the parameters described in the previous section.
-For efficiency purposes I furthermore scaled down the classifier images to (24,24) (section "1.2 Extract image features" first code box).
+For efficiency purposes I furthermore scaled down the classifier images to (24,24) (section `1.2 Extract image features` first code box).

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-Before training my classifier I applied `StandardScaler()` to standardize my combined hog and color features in section "1.3 Scale training and testing data".
+Before training my classifier I applied `StandardScaler()` to standardize my combined hog and color features in section `1.3 Scale training and testing data`.
-In section "1.4 Fit and test classifier (SVM)" I trained a linear SVM by applying `LinearSVC()` on the training data.
+In section `1.4 Fit and test classifier (SVM)` I trained a linear SVM by applying `LinearSVC()` on the training data.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I realized that cars in certain image areas and therefore distance have very specific sizes.
+In section `2.1 Define windows` I created `get_window_positions()` and `generate_windows()` which enable a flexibel choice of sizes and densities of windows in different regions of the input image.
+In the third codesell of the section I defined all the windows I used in my pipeline, which I identified via an experimental approach.
+Here are all my 7 search regions on one example image:

+![alt text][image03]

+Combining all search image regions results in the following windows in the example image:

-![alt text][image3]
+![alt text][image04]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+I optimized the performance of the classifier as described in the previous answers.
 Here are some example images:

-![alt text][image4]
+![alt text][image05]
 ---

 ### Video Implementation